celestialized/Computer-Vision/README.md

 # Computer-Vision
-Image Recognition using Fashion MNIST datasets
+Image Recognition using Fashion MNIST datasets Libriaries used are Tensorflow and Keras